cydriclopez/docker-ng-dev/README.md

 Instead of typing the previous ***docker run*** command with all its parameters we will create an alias so we can just type ***angular*** to run the Angular docker image and make available the Angular ***ng*** command for development use.

+Later we will talk more about the preceding ***docker run*** command and its parameters.

 ### Docker for development using VS Code

-It is now also possible to encapsulate your whole complete development environment in a Docker container and then use a VS Code plugin to reach into this Docker container.
+It is now also possible to encapsulate your whole complete development environment in a Docker container and then use a VS Code plugin to reach within this Docker container to edit code inside.

 I tried this setup before and have found it constricting.
 I do not want to be forced to only use VS Code in development.
 Once in a while, out of a whim, I still enjoy Vim.
+But Vim can easily function in this setup, even without any special plugin, but that is another topic.

 You can try and investigate this setup and see if you like it.

-### Dockerizing Angular steps
+### Dockerize Angular steps

 The way I prefer to use Docker for Angular development purposes is to keep the image lean.
 To make it work takes 5 steps:
 1. Git clone this project, then type ***cd docker-ng-dev/docker***